 FREQUENTLY ASKED QUESTIONS

-CBAS ADHC services are available at no cost to eligible Medi-Cal Managed Care Members of Gold Coast Managed Care and Kaiser Permanente, as well as Tri-Counties Regional Center clients.
+Services are available at no cost to eligible Medi-Cal Managed Care Members of Gold Coast Managed Care and Kaiser Permanente, as well as Tri-Counties Regional Center clients.

 A Private Pay option is also available for those that may not have the insurance listed above.